The Aviation Law Review: China

 - hull insurance and legal liability insurance are required for those foreign operators undertaking unscheduled air transportation of passengers, baggage, cargo and mail, according to the Detailed Rules for the Business Licensing for Non-scheduled Flights of Foreign Air Transport Enterprises.

 There is no circumstance under which the insurance obligation could be exempted except if similar government indemnity is provided and considered acceptable by the CAAC.

-Generally, a certificate of insurance would be used as the proof of insurance, whether the original or a photocopy consistent with the original.
-But copies of the insurance policies may also be required at the sole discretion of the competent authorities.
+Generally, a certificate of insurance would be used as proof of insurance, whether the original or a photocopy consistent with the original.
+However, copies of insurance policies may also be required at the sole discretion of the competent authorities.

-Only administrative responsibilities and civil liability can be imposed for monopolistic behaviour, but no criminal liability.
-However, those who refuse or hinder the investigation by the antimonopoly law enforcement agencies may be held criminally responsible.
+Administrative responsibilities and civil liability can be imposed for monopolistic behaviour, but no criminal liability.
+However, those who refuse to comply with or hinder an investigation by the antimonopoly law enforcement agencies may be held criminally responsible.